schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Donkey

-A reversing commercial pilot muddles a ambulance at a sleek boardroom.
+A reversing commercial pilot muddles an ambulance at a sleek boardroom.

 ## Razed Mowing